isabella232/mobile-services.zh-Hant/help/android/c-marketing-cloud/mc-methods.md

 以下為 Android 資料庫所提供的 Experience Cloud ID 方法。

-SDK目前支援多個Adobe Experience Cloud解決方案]，包括Analytics、Target、Audience Manager和Adobe Experience Platform Identity Service。
+The SDK currently supports multiple Adobe Experience Cloud Solutions], including Analytics, Target, Audience Manager, and the Adobe Experience Platform Identity Service.

 Methods are prefixed according to the solution.
 For example, Experience Cloud ID methods are prefixed with `visitor`.
 For more information, see [Experience Cloud ID Configuration](/help/android/c-marketing-cloud/mcvid.md).